LucasDelfino92/morrowindsharp/modlist.md

 - [**Retroactive Health Gain**](https://www.nexusmods.com/morrowind/mods/47959) by hardek: increases health upon level up as though endurance was at its current value for past levels.
 - [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack: adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.
 - [**Silence**](https://www.nexusmods.com/morrowind/mods/37921?) by Jyggalag117: the player will not be able to speak to NPCs when silenced.
-- [**Sixth House Smugglers**](https://www.nexusmods.com/morrowind/mods/47602) by Gavrilo93: adds Sixth House smugglers to some smuggler caves, and a non-journal quest to hunt them all down.
 - [**Smart Ammo**](https://www.nexusmods.com/morrowind/mods/47383?) by abot: ammo autoequip while bow/crossbow/thrown weapon readied.
 It will remember and prefer last hand-picked ammo if pressing Alt while equipping it.
   - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
-- [**Soul Gems at Ghostgate**](https://www.nexusmods.com/morrowind/mods/47340) by Gavrilo93: adds a merchant to Ghostgate, Temple who will sell you soul gems and soul trap scrolls.
-Especially convenient for completing the Pilgrimages of the Seven Graces.
 - [**Speed and Movement Rebalanced**](https://www.nexusmods.com/morrowind/mods/46029/) by Remiros: rebalances the speed attribute and overall movement in the game in an attempt to make it feel more natural.
   - In TESAME, delete the following records:
     - GMST **fJumpRunMultiplier**